cvs-health/testaro/README.md

 }
 ```

-This command causes Testaro to alter the `display` and `visibility` style properties of all elements, where necessary, so those properties do not make any element invisible.
+This act causes Testaro to alter the `display` and `visibility` style properties of all elements, where necessary, so those properties do not make any element invisible.

 ##### Tests

 ###### Introduction

-A test performs operations and reports results.
-The results may or may not directly indicate that a page passes or fails requirements.
+An act of type `test` performs operations and reports a result.
+The result may indicate that a page passes or fails requirements.
 Typically, accessibility tests report successes and failures.
-But a test in Testaro is defined less restrictively, so it can report any results.
+But a test in Testaro is defined less restrictively, so it can report any result.
 As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

-The term “test” has two meanings for Testaro:
-- An act is a test (_test command_) if its `type` property has the value `test`.
-- An act with type `test` whose `which` value is the name of a package, such as Continuum, performs multiple tests defined by that _test package_.

-Thus, if a command of type `test` runs Continuum, Continuum performs multiple tests and reports their results.
+The `which` property of a `test` act identifies the operations to perform.
+If the value of `which` is the name of one of the tools, such as `alfa`, then the operations are some or all of the tests of that tool.
+If the value is the name of a Testaro test, then the operations are those of that single Testaro test.
+Thus, a single `test` act may specify performing anything from a single test to hundreds of tests.

 ###### Configuration